 • Determine clear, irrefutable culpability

-• Analysis of case facts of case from a technical perspective
+• Analysis of case facts of the case from a technical perspective

 • Building code interpretations, compliance and violations

 • Review all documentation and testimony